Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/places-extension/places-monitoring-extension/using-your-own-monitor.md

 {% endtabs %}

-"Calling the ``getNearbyPointsOfInterest` API results in a network call that gets the location around the current location.
+Calling the `getNearbyPointsOfInterest` API results in a network call that gets the location around the current location.

-**Important** : You should call the API sparingly or only when there is significant location change of the user."
+**Important** : You should call the API sparingly or only when there is significant location change of the user.

 ## Posting Geofence Events